 United will NOT cover Virtual visits of any kind.

-• All In-Home Consults are subject to a $50 Home Visit Convenience Fee; this fee is ineligible for insurance coverage.
+• All In-Home Consults are subject to a $50 Home Visit Convenience Fee.
 You can avoid this fee by booking an Office Consult.
+Typically, this is the only money you will owe, there are usually no co-pays or deductible payments with my billing structure.

 • If your baby does not have United insurance, there will be a $100 fee that is not eligible for insurance coverage.
 You can submit an out-of-network reimbursement request to their insurance company, but I cannot guarantee reimbursement.